Search via the API

 2. Search in document fragments

-This endpoint returns search results at chunk level.
+This endpoint returns search results at the chunk level.
 A chunk is a fragment of a document.
-This endpoint is useful when you want to receive more fine-grained search results than at full document level.
+This endpoint is useful when you want to retrieve more granular search results than at the full document level.

-Although the source differs, both endpoints have the same request and response structure.
+Although the source differs, both endpoints share the exact same request and response structure.

 General request parameters